stevenmherring/DNS/README.md

 ### What is this repository for? ###

-This application is for Lab 2 of Don Porter's CSE 306 - Operating Systems class.
+This application is for Lab 3 of Don Porter's CSE 306 - Operating Systems class.
-Version # unnecessary. (we have a strict layout of functionality) We have two editable branches, Lab2_working and Lab2_chris.
+Version # unnecessary. (we have a strict layout of functionality)

 ### Contribution guidelines ###